kkauder/eic.github.io/_software/eicsmear.md

   det.AddDevice(TrackBack1P);
   ```

-* Set up a device that smears.
-In this case, momentum is smeared
-  * in eta = -3.5 --  -2.5,
-  * with sigma_p/p = 0.1 % p+ 2.0 %,
-  * accepting all charged particles.

 * IMPORTANT: For more realistic representation of electrons, it may
   make sense to only accept hadrons and create a separate device for
   electrons that represents the combined information from multiple